rtheo/CAdynamics/README.md

 Construction of such a machine or its emulator can take advantage of both
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis">Additive</a> as well as
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis#Inverse_FFT_synthesis">IFFT</a> Synthesis techniques<br>
+One can take advantage of the fact that a circulant operator admits also a representation as a set of irreducible<br>
+cyclic generators.
+For a symmetric neighborhood this amounts to only three such matrices.
+One can then use a basic<br>
+encoding of a Fourier series starting from a fundamental with an appropriate inter-frequency span and then take two<br>
+such more to form signals standing for cyclic permutations plus/minus one position from the original one.
+Taking the<br>
+ifft of the summand of these three signals will result into the same address field as in the "digital" codes 'spectral1D.m'<br>
+and "Wheels1D.m"